Deductible Expenses for Self Employed/Small Business owners

 Hello All,

-The question that almost every small business owner wants to know, especially at this time of year , is what expenses can I deduct to lower how much I owe in tax.
+The question that almost every self employed/small business owner wants to know, especially at this time of year , is what expenses can I deduct to lower how much I owe in tax.
 This newsletter is not going to reveal anything groundbreaking, but hopefully it is a useful reminder for expenses that you might have overlooked.

 This means that as a small business owner, you can reduce your profit and corresponding taxes payable by claiming expenses that relate to your business.
 Of course like with all things tax , there are various degrees of complexity around the expenses that you can claim.